 - manufacturing drugs other than marijuana

-- home invasion or burglary when the defendant has a previous conviction for home invasion or burglary
+- home invasion or burglary when you have a previous conviction for home invasion or burglary

 - larceny from a person when the victim has an infirmity